CaQtiml/caqtiml.github.io/_pages/about.md

 - **Data Engineering and MLOps**: This interest leads me to do [my bachelor thesis](/portfolio/senior_proj/) on this topic.
 - **Machine Learning and Deep Learning**.
 Computer Vision, to be more scoped: I did one of my internships on this topic.
 - **Programming Language Theory**: I took several courses on this topic during my first year of master study, and I found it interesting.
 I am now reading [Crafting Interpreters](https://craftinginterpreters.com/).
 I also start to learn Rust this month (Jul 2025), so I decide to learn Rust the very hard way by writing [a first interpreter of this book in Rust](https://github.com/CaQtiml/rlox) instead of Java used by the book author.
 - **Computer Architecture, Parallel Programming, and GPU Programming**: When I first learned these topics, I understood nothing; however, after I can get them, they become so interesting!
 I have already published some blogs about [a cache coherency](/tags/#cache-coherency-series) and [a CUDA programming](/tags/#cuda-series).
+I write these blogs with the intention that these blogs are exactly what I need when I start learning these topics.
+I have put a lot of effort to write these blogs to make it as much easy-to-understand as possible.
+So, I would be really appreciated if you read and like them!
+I always welcome any feedback, and you can send it to my E-mail.

 My Other Interests
 --------------------